-You can actually remove tile backpslash without ruining all your drywall!
+You can actually remove tile backsplash without ruining all your drywall!
 You know you want to replace that unsightly and outdated tile back splash.
-Check out these simple tips on how to remove tile backsplash like a pro!
+It can be a big project, but I want to help give you the best option, with a step by step process.
+Check out these simple tips on how to remove tile backsplash without damaging drywall or counter tops I will also be sharing amazing backsplash ideas at the end of the post.

 Sometimes you buy a house, and you love everything about it.
 Some times you buy a house and you hate everything.
 Sometimes, what you loved changes and you want something different.
 That’s okay!
 That’s exactly what happened to me.

 Choosing a kitchen tile backsplash can be a very personal choice.
+I have a post all about choosing a backsplash here.
 You are the one that sees the backsplash every single day, all day long.
 Sometimes we feel like what we have we are stuck with unless we want to tear the walls out and start over.

 I knew it wasn’t what I wanted..but at that point, I wasn’t sure what I wanted, so I waited it out for quite a few years.
 This is not to say that the tile wasn’t pretty or stylish(it was beautiful), it just wasn’t the one, you know?
 But, crap….it was installed and that’s that right?